 We welcome your feedback to help us with the development of our recruitment and selection process.
-Please send any comments or suggestions to vacancies@burnley.gov.uk or write to the address on page 2.
+Please send any comments or suggestions to vacancies@burnley.gov.uk

-COMPLAINTS PROCEDURE
+Complaints procedure

 The council aims to treat all applicants fairly at every stage of the recruitment process.
-We have a duty to ensure that everyone is treated in a non-discriminatory way.
+We have a duty to ensure that everyone is treated in a nondiscriminatory way.
 We monitor the recruitment and selection process.
 We hope that you feel that you have been treated fairly even if you do not get the job.
 Please contact the service unit concerned if you wish to discuss why you have not been successful and they will give you some feedback.

-Any applicant who considers that they have been treated unfairly at any stage of the recruitment and selection process can submit a complaint in writing for the attention of the Head of People and Development, either at vacancies@burnley.gov.uk or posted to Burnley Town Hall, Manchester Road, Burnley BB11 9SA.
+Any applicant who considers that they have been treated unfairly at any stage of the recruitment and selection process can submit a complaint in writing for the attention of the Strategic HR Manager, either at vacancies@burnley.gov.uk or posted to Burnley Town Hall, Manchester Road, Burnley BB11 9SA.
 All applicants will be treated sensitively and with courtesy at every stage of the recruitment and selection process.
 They will not be subject to any unfair discrimination at any time.

-APPENDIX 1
+July 2024

-Immigration, Asylum and Nationality Act 2006 Amendment to Document Checks 16 May 2014
+Immigration, Asylum and Nationality Act 2006 Amendment to Document Checks 06 April 2022